whoizlaiba/OOP-Inventory-System/README.md

-📁 File Structure

-Item (ABC): Abstract base class with common attributes and methods

-Tech, Food, Outfit: Subclasses with specialized properties and logic

-Store: Manages all item collections and inventory operations

-main(): Provides a console-based user interface to interact with the system

 # OOP-Inventory-System

 A simple Python-based inventory management system that enables users to manage stock for various product types—Tech, Food, and Outfit.
 The system stores data persistently in a JSON file (stock_data.json) and supports operations like adding, deleting, selling, and restocking items.